 Modular computers and mobile devices haven’t really taken off in a big way, but it’s not for lack of trying.
-Google may have scrapped its Project Ara modular smartphone project years ago, but today smaller companies like Fairphone and Pine64 sell phones with upgradeable and replaceable components.
-And a new company called Framework recently announced plans to launch a modular, upgradeable laptop this summer.
+Google may have scrapped its Project Ara modular smartphone project years ago, but niche laptops with modular ports like the Framework Laptop and GPD Pocket 3 are now available, and smaller companies like Fairphone and Pine64 sell phones with upgradeable and replaceable components.

 As enticing as it is to think about a future where you could add or remove smartphone cameras, sensors, or other gear by simply replacing a block, this sort of system seems to be more clearly aimed at developers, makers, educators, and students.

 Each module is a 3D printed enclosure that houses the appropriate circuitry and a system of magnets that allow you to snap hardware into place to design and test your own hardware.
 At this stage I wouldn’t expect the resulting creations to hold up well in your pocket or to survive a fall onto concrete.
 But I highly recommend giving the video a watch, because it’s mesmerizing to see just how versatile the latest prototype is.